Orcilla v. Big Sur, Inc.

 Facts

-In response to a mailing from a loan company, the Orcillas (plaintiffs) agreed to refinance their home.
-The Orcillas did not speak English as their first language, but the forms used in the refinancing were all preprinted forms in English.
-Mrs. Orcilla told the lender that the Orcillas made only $3,000 per month, but the lender assured her that they could afford the new loan payments.
+In response to a mailing from a loan company, Teodora Orcilla (plaintiff) agreed to refinance the home where she lived with her husband and three minor grandchildren.
+Orcilla did not speak English as her first language, and the refinancing forms were all preprinted forms in English.
+Orcilla told the lender that the family's total monthly income was $3,000, but the lender assured her that she could afford the new loan payments.
 The new loan was a $525,000 adjustable-rate mortgage with payments that started at approximately $4200 per month.
-The Orcillas eventually defaulted on the loan.
-Under the terms of the refinance contract, the property was sold to Big Sur, Inc. in a trustee’s sale (defendant).
-The Orcillas moved to set aside the sale, arguing that the refinance contract was not enforceable because it was unconscionable.
-The case ended up before the California Court of Appeal.
+Orcilla eventually defaulted on the loan.
+Under the terms of the refinance contract, the property was sold to Big Sur, Inc. (defendant) in a trustee’s sale.
+Orcilla filed a lawsuit in California state court to set aside the sale, arguing that the refinance contract was not enforceable because it was unconscionable.
+The trial court dismissed the complaint for failing to state a valid claim as a matter of law.
+Orcilla appealed to the California Court of Appeal.

 Rule of Law